 WIOA Section 231 of WIOA requires the eligible agency of each State to award multi-year grants or contracts on a competitive basis to eligible providers for the purpose of developing, implementing or improving adult education and literacy activities within the State or outlying areas.
+The AEFLA grant was competed in the Spring of State Fiscal Year 2024 for funding for State Fiscal Year 2025 and 2026.
+The next AEFLA competition will be held in the Spring of State Fiscal Year 2026.
+The IELCE was competed in the Spring of State Fiscal Year 2024 for funding for State Fiscal Years 2025, 2026, 2027, and 2028.
+The next IELCE competition will be in the Spring of State Fiscal Year 2028.

-The effectiveness of an eligible applicant in improving the literacy skills of adults and families is a strong factor in the delivery of adult education instruction and supportive services.
+The demonstrated effectiveness of an eligible applicant in improving the literacy skills of adults and families is a strong factor in the delivery of adult education instruction and supportive services.
 The ICCB will consider the success of a funded provider in meeting or exceeding such performance measures as identified by the Federal National Reporting System (NRS).
 The ICCB also recognizes the need to build a career pathway system for adult learners that will enhance education and employment opportunities.
 In order to accomplish this, the program/applicants must consider the following 13 federal considerations as outlined in federal law and one state consideration.